halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

     flagValue = await this.client.variation(key, this.user);

+    // server side change listeners don't pass the key value
+    // so if a callback is passed, create an update function that
-    if (callback) {
+    // gets the flag value and passes that back to the listener if (callback) {
       this.client.on("update:" + key, async (keyName) => {
         const flagValue = await this.client.variation(keyName.key, this.user);